 Important works include the entire Kangyur and Tengyur of the Bönpo tradition, translated from the ancient Zhang-Zhung language.
 These books are wrapped in blue cloth.
 A large section of the Bönpo Kangyur known as the System of the Southern Treasures (lho gter lugs) was originally discovered by a shepherd in a cave near Paro, Bhutan.

 Sakya tradition titles include the Collected Works of the Sakya Masters (Sakya Kabum), the Collection of all Tantras (Gyud de Kuntu), the Collection of all Sadhanas, the collected texts of the Path and Fruit (Lam Dre) teachings, and many other works by lamas of the Sakyapa tradition.
 Particularly noteworthy in this section is our collection of the complete works of Serdog Panchen Shakya Chogden (1428-1507), one of the greatest scholars of the Sakya School.
 Due to sectarian rivalry these works were suppressed in Tibet and only one copy, transcribed by the 9th Je Khenpo Shakya Rinchen, survived in Bhutan at the hermitage of Phajoding Omin Nyipa above Thimphu.
 Facsimile editions of these texts were published by the National Library in 1975.

 The altar on the rear wall contains images of three of Bhutan’s most important Buddhist teachers.
-Facing the altar, the images depict (from left to right): Zhabdung Ngawang Namgyal (1594-1651), unifier of our country and founder of modern Bhutan; Bhutan’s patron saint Padmasambhava (popularly known as Guru Rinpoche), who first brought Buddhism to Bhutan in the seventh century; and Pema Lingpa (1450-1522), the great treasure-revealer of Bhutan who revealed numerous teachings from amongst those which Padmasambhava had concealed at sacred sites in different parts of the country.
+Facing the altar, the images depict (from left to right): Zhabdung Ngawang Namgyal (1594-1651), unifier of our country and founder of modern Bhutan; Bhutan’s patron saint Padmasambhava (popularly known as Guru Rinpoche), who first brought Buddhism to Bhutan in the eighth century; and Pema Lingpa (1450-1522), the great treasure-revealer of Bhutan who revealed numerous teachings from amongst those which Padmasambhava had concealed at sacred sites in different parts of the country.
 The mural paintings behind these images depict (left to right): Namjom (Buddha Vidrana), Tshepamed (Buddha Amitayus) and Dolkar (White Tara).
 These three deities together are called Tshelha Namsum – the Three Long Live Deities.
 The shelves on either side of the altar hold volumes of the Dege Kangyur written in vermillion.

 The mantra written on the crossbeams is the Mani Mantra,Om Mani Padme Hum, invoking Chenrezig, the Buddha in his compassion aspect.